 See parking options below.

-- Pier Plaza Parking Lots.
-Rates per day currently are $15 or $1.50 an hour.
+- Pier Plaza Parking Lots consists of (2) Rates per day are $15 or $1.50 an hour.

 - Main Promenade.
-Enter at Walnut/3rd.

-- Strand.
-155 Fifth Street.
-Enter on 6th.
+- Strand 155 5th St. Enter on 6th.
 Hours 9:00 am to midnight.
 First 15 mins is free.
 Be advised that this is a small lot.

 Enter at Walnut/3rd or on Olive.
-First 30 minutes are free
+First 30 minutes are free.

 Park up to 2 hours for $1 an hour, 2 hour max.

-Max Daily, Non Peak $15
+Max Daily, Non-Peak $15

 $27 for 4th of July